Social anxiety disorder, also called social phobia, is a long-term and overwhelming fear of social situations.

 The main options are:

-- cognitive behavioural therapy (CBT) with a therapist – therapy that helps you identify negative thought patterns and behaviours, and change them
+- Cognitive behavioural therapy (CBT) with a therapist, which is therapy that helps you identify negative thought patterns and behaviours, and change them.
+This can be done with just you and a therapist, in a group or with your parents or carers.

-- guided self-help – this involves working through a CBT-based workbook or online course with regular support from a therapist
+- Guided self-help, which involves working through a CBT-based workbook or online course with regular support from a therapist.

-- antidepressant medicines – usually a type of medicine called a selective serotonin reuptake inhibitor (SSRI), such as escitalopram or sertraline
+- Antidepressant medicines, usually a type of medicine called a selective serotonin reuptake inhibitor (SSRI), such as escitalopram or sertraline.
+These are usually not used to treat people under the age of 15.

 There are several charities, support groups and online forums for people with social anxiety and other anxiety disorders, including: